EricGrange/Delphi-WebGPU/README.md

 Headers and utilities for using WebGPU from Delphi

+WebGPU headers are maintained at https://github.com/webgpu-native/webgpu-headers/

+**The header is NOT STABLE yet, breaking changes can happen on a weekly basis!**

 Precompliled Dawn builds can be found at https://github.com/mmozeiko/build-dawn (one is included in the "dawn-x64" folder)